Abstract:

 The claim implicit in substitutionary righteousness to satisfy justice depends on the philosophy that substitutionary righteousness compensates God for sin.
 And if any substitutionary righteousness can compensate God for sin, then perfect substitutionary righteousness may compensate God for all sin.
 This is the real philosophy behind the Reformed teaching of imputed righteousness, whether they will admit to it or not.
 It is a logical necessity.
 If Reformed theologians deny that substitutionary righteousness compensates God for sin, then there is no point in the idea in the first place.
 Substitutionary righteousness in reformed theology is not an actual imputation of righteousness to sanctify us (which really has a legitimate purpose).
 Rather they regard it as forensic righteousness which is legally accounted.
 This has no purpose except to get the judge to declare the sinner innocent.
 It is a legal fraud, a shell game.

-The Scripture, therefore, establishes a standard of punative justice for sin, and a necessity to satisfy punative justice by means of the sinner paying the penalty or a substitute paying the penalty.
+The Scripture, therefore, establishes a standard of punative justice for sin.
+Yet, it also allows for God to forgive the repenant person, so that he does not die, because he has repented (cf. Ezekiel 18).
 It does not establish a standard of perfect compensatory justice for the forgiveness of sins.
 Perfect justice requires both punative justice and compensatory justice to be satisfied, but since full compensation for sin is impossible, the scripture does not seek perfectly equitable justice.
 God in his mercy cannot both at the same time undo all the causes of sin and satisfy perfect and equitable compensatory justice.
-Therefore, the demand for perfect compensation is dropped from his legal means of forgiveness.
+Therefore, the demand for perfect compensation is dropped from his forgiveness.
 A punative justice only is sought after, and this in His mercy is paid by Messiah.

 Messiah paid our penalty.
 The penalty was the punative justice that the Father determined was necessary.
 Punative justice is based on an equitable principle, eye for eye, tooth for tooth, limb for limb, life for life.
 A sinner can compensate a victim only in certain cases, such as property loss, or doctoring expenses.
 Even though the principle of punative justice is based on equity, it does not repair the damages.
 That is why it is punative justice.
 The damage of sin to the forgiven sinner is repaired by the resurrection life of Messiah, but the damage to any other unsaved party is not repaired, and the damage to God caused by the loss of the unsaved is not repaired.
 Even punishment of the wicked in the fire of Hell does not compensate God for the loss of the sinner.
 Even the eternal conscious torment that some advocate cannot compensate God.
 It cannot compensate God because it does not bring those killed by sin back to life.